Elijah Burke: Other media

 Burke was a guest on Sci-Fi Channel's Ghost Hunters, on the October 31, 2007 Halloween live special episode.
 He would become the second WWE wrestler to appear on Ghost Hunters, with the first being CM Punk.
 He also had a journal on WWE.com called The Elijah Experience, where he discussed the happenings on ECW on Sci-Fi.

 Burke is a playable character in the video games WWE SmackDown vs Raw 2008 and WWE SmackDown vs Raw 2009.

 Personal life

 In May 2011, it was announced on his official website that Burke had graduated and received his degree with high honors in criminal justice.

-Although Burke hasn't been in WWE for over ten years, Burke is close friends with Xavier Woods and the rest of The New Day, and appeared on an episode of Woods' YouTube channel UpUpDownDown in January 2019 playing Madden 19.
+Although Burke has not been in WWE for over ten years, Burke is close friends with Xavier Woods and the rest of The New Day, and appeared on an episode of Woods' YouTube channel UpUpDownDown in January 2019 playing Madden 19.